 Level-up your cocktail game with this Vegan Bloody Mary Bacon Salt!
-It’s made from shredded coconut marinated in that classic salty / smoky / sweet trio with a hint of spicy tomato flavor and a dash of celery salt then baked ‘til crispy + ground ‘til it’s ready for sprinklin’.
-This crumbly vegan bacon topping is perfect for your morning tofu scramble or lining the rim of your Bloody Mary cocktail!
+It’s a homemade rim salt recipe made from shredded coconut marinated in that classic salty/smoky/sweet trio with a hint of spicy tomato flavor and a dash of celery salt.
+Then, we bake it until crispy + grind it down with sea salt until powdery and ready for sprinkling.
+This crumbly vegan bacon seasoning is perfect for your morning tofu scramble and the best plant-based bloody mary topping!

 As soon as T and I heard this idea, we were SOLD.
 Genius.
-Who doesn’t like a little animal-free bacon with their morning cocktail?!
+Who doesn’t like a little vegan bacon with their morning cocktail?!

 We were convinced we could make this combo even more epic by creating a spicy celery-salt-infused version of our original bacon salt.
-We wanted to create something that would pair perfectly with this classic brunch cocktail.
+We wanted to create the BEST smoky seasoning that would pair perfectly with this classic brunch cocktail.

 If you’ve ever made our original bacon salt, this method will be very familiar to you!
 It’s pretty much the same, except we’re going to blend our marinade ingredients together before pouring them over the coconut.